Moon Salutation - 3 ways

 and the tide tells me

-But have you heard of the moon salutation?
+But have you heard of the yoga moon salutation?

-I knew there were moon celebrating sequences, but until recently I'd never done one.
-So when I was asked by a local festival to teach a yoga class under Luke Jerram's Moon installation https://my-moon.org/ I took the opportunity to research the moon salutation and the moon itself.
+In 2022 I was asked by a local festival - Now Northwich - to teach a yoga class under Luke Jerram's Moon installation https://my-moon.org/ I took the opportunity to research the moon salutation and the moon itself.

 The moon salutation goes side to side along the long edge of your yoga mat, unlike the sun salutation which goes front to back along your mat.
 It is said to be a more calming sequence invoking the moon's power of rest, luminescence and release.
 The sun salutation of course can be invigorating, warming and strengthening.